Four Corners COVID-19 Update

-June 15, 2020—The past 3-day total of COVID-19 cases has risen by only 1 case in the Four Corners District:
+June 17, 2020—The past 2-day total of COVID-19 cases has risen by 1 case in the Four Corners District:

-- Seward County has 1 new case for a total of 33.
-Of the 33, there are 26 recovered individuals.
+- York County has one new case for a total of 38 cases.
+Of the 38, 36 have recovered.

+- Seward County remains at 33 cases, and recovered individuals have increased to 27.

 - Polk County remains at 11 cases and 10 have recovered.